gmcfall/yjs-firestore-provider/README.md

 provider compares the timestamp with the current time to determine if a given blob has exceeded its time-to-live.

-But the timestamps record the UTC time according to the Firestore server.
-There is no guarantee that the clock on the local client is accurate.
+Each timestamp records the UTC time according to the Firestore server which has a guarantee on the accuracy of its clock.
+But there is no guarantee that the clock on the local client is accurate.

 Consequently, FirestoreProvider estimates the difference between the local clock and the server's clock by executing a block of code like this snippet: